TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: Related work

-The \textit{absolute} position embedding is inadequate in capturing temporal relations \citet{zeng2022transformers}.
-While the sinusoidal function utilizes discrete position index, it struggles with extracting positional information from continuous timescale, such as trend and periodic patterns in time-series.
-In contrast, speech transformers leverage the \textit{relative} position embedding of the T-5 model to handle continuous time \citep{conformer, branchformer}, addressing the shortcomings of absolute position embedding\citep{STTRE}.
-The Rotary Position Embedding (RoPE), prevalent in numerous large language models \citep{GPT3, touvron2023llama, penedo2023refinedweb}, applies rotation matrices to encode position information from relative distances \citep{rope}.
-Additionally, RNN-based transformer Receptance Weighted Key Value (RWKV) uses exponential decay to integrate time information based on relative positions \citep{rwkv}.
-Bridging these techniques, xPOS embedding mitigates oscillations caused by rotary embedding and captures long-term dependencies \citep{xpos}.
-Details can be found in Appendix~\ref{pos_emb}.
+Transformer relies on position embedding to capture temporal relations, since the self-attention mechanism alone does not inherently discern token order \cite{relative_pe}. \emph{Absolute} position embedding, which commonly employs sinusoidal functions, adds positional encoding directly to token embeddings.
+However, this method only encodes discrete position indexes, making it less effective for continuous timescales such as trend and periodic patterns in time-series data \cite{zeng2022transformers}.
+In contrast, speech transformers utilize \emph{relative} position embedding to handle continuous time by encoding positional information relative to token distances \cite{conformer}.
+Rotary Position Embedding (RoPE), prevalent in numerous large language models \cite{GPT3, touvron2023llama, penedo2023refinedweb}, applies rotation matrices to encode time information from relative distances \cite{rope}.
+Additionally, the RNN-based Transformer Receptance Weighted Key Value (RWKV) uses exponential decay to encode time information based on relative distance \cite{rwkv}.
+Bridging these techniques, xPos embedding utilizes both rotation and exponential decay to effectively capture long-term dependencies \cite{xPos}.

-Within healthcare, the increasing susceptibility to illnesses with aging are observed in longitudinal population study using electronic health records (EHR) \citet{ahuja2022mixehr}.
-EHR also exhibit periodic patterns, especially for chronic diseases like COPD with alternating exacerbation and medical treatment effects.
-Continuous biosignals such as electrocardiogram (ECG) exhibit periodic patterns, reflecting the physiological rhythms of the subject body.
-We hypotheisze that xPOS can discern trend and seasonal components to capture these patterns in the healthcare time-series data.